 First of all: We are not talking about the data table that are part of the What-If Analysis functions on the data ribbon.
 For the analyse function also called data table please refer to this article.

-A data table (which is also called “Excel Table”) offers a structured way to organize your data.
+A table (which is also called “Excel table”) offers a structured way to organize your data.
 It has some advantages and disadvantages towards normal cell ranges:

-- A data table (or “Excel Table”) offers some built-in filtering, sorting, row shading and so on.
+- A table (or “Excel Table”) offers some built-in filtering, sorting, row shading and so on.

 - It (by default) uses the same formula for the complete row.
 So, it’s not possible to use a different formula in a single cell within the data table.

-Steps for converting a Data Table into a normal table
+Steps for converting an Excel Table into a normal table

 There are two necessary steps for changing your table to a normal range (the numbers are corresponding to the picture):